MRC-CLIMB/docs/docs/walkthroughs/genome-assembly/spades.md

 TTCATAGAACCATTTCTAGTTTTCATGAAAAGTTGATTGCCATATACCGGGTTCCAAGAA
 ```

-Deactivate your conda environment when you are finished
+Deactivate your Conda environment when you are finished

 ```
 conda deactivate